Junaid-Aftab/junaid-aftab.github.io/_pages/about.md

 ---

 Hi!
 I am a graduate student at [University of Maryland, College Park](https://www-math.umd.edu).

 Previously, I completed my MS in Mathematics at [Kansas State University](https://www.math.ksu.edu) and my BS in Economics & Mathematics at [Lahore University of Management and Sciences](https://lums.edu.pk).

-My research interests fall under the umbrella of "Mathematics of Quantum Information."
-I am interested in quantum algorithms for scientific computation, quantum machine learning theory, and the mathematical foundations of topological phases of matter and topological quantum computation.
+My research interests lie in the Mathematics of Quantum Information.
+I am particularly interested in quantum algorithms for scientific computation, quantum machine learning theory, topological phases of matter and topological quantum computation.

 <!--
 * Quantum Algorithms for Scientific Computation